Convolutional Neural Networks over Tree Structures for Programming Language Processing: Tree-Based Convolutional Neural Network

 \subsection{Coding Layer}

-Having pretrained the feature vectors for every symbol, we feed them forwardly to the tree-based convolutional layer.
-For leaves, they are just the vector representations learned in the pretraining phase.
-For a non-leaf node $p$, it has two representations: the one learned in the pretraining phase (left-hand side of Formula \ref{eCode}), and the coded one (right-hand side of Formula \ref{eCode}).
+Having pretrained the feature vectors for all symbols, we would like to feed them forward to the tree-based convolutional layer for supervised learning.
+For leaf nodes, they are just the vector representations learned in the pretraining phase.
+For a non-leaf node $p$, it has two representations: the one learned in the pretraining phase (left-hand side of Equation \ref{eCode}), and the coded one (right-hand side of Equation \ref{eCode}).
 They are linearly combined before being fed to the convolutional layer.
 Let $c_1, \cdots, c_n$ be the children of node $p$ and we denote the combined vector as $\bm p$.
 We have

 where $W_{\text{comb1}}, W_{\text{comb2}}\in\mathbb{R}^{N_f\times N_f}$ are the parameters for combination.
 They are initialized as diagonal matrices and then fine-tuned during supervised training.